 How Do You Eat Kiwi Berries?

-Easy – just give them a wash under the tap and eat them whole.
+You eat them whole – just like you would a grape.
+Just give them a wash under the tap first.

-Wait, can you eat the skin of kiwi berry you’re asking?
-Yes, yes you can – and not only do you eat the skin of a kiwi berry – the skin contains 15 times more antioxidants than the pulp of the fruit so being able to eat them whole gives you an extra health boost.
+And not only can you eat the skin of a kiwi berry – the skin contains up to 10 times more vitamin C and other antioxidants than the pulp of the fruit so being able to eat them whole gives you an extra health boost.

 Kiwi Berry Nutrition

-M&S don’t have nutritional information on their pack, but other sources say that a 150g punnet of Kiwi Berries would contain about 115 calories – the berries are also a good source of vitamin C. And in fact, have a little bit more weight for weight than their bigger brother.
+As with most fruit, kiwi berries are packed with nutrients – and particularly kiwi berries are good source of vitamin C. And in fact, have a little bit more weight for weight than their bigger brother.

 They also have 19 other nutrients including vitamin E, vitamin A, calcium, magnesium and iron – and weight for weight have been named one of world’s top 20 superfoods.